Joystream/pioneer/docs/tests.md

 })
 ```

-The other stubs helps with creating balances, `api.query.*` responses, etc.
+The other stubs help with creating balances, `api.query.*` responses, etc.

 ### Specific helpers